 The attention to detail in the design is impressive, from the flying buttresses to the gargoyles, Notre Dame is a must see when visiting Paris.
 Now, one thing that we didn’t do but I wish that we did was exploring the catacombs.
 Andrew wasn’t into it but I’m fascinated by what is under the city of Paris, no level of convincing would change his mind though.
 Maybe next time.

-You’re in Paris, one of the most beautiful cities in the world!
-Eat the escargot, drink the carafe of wine at lunch (and then need a nap afterward), go explore the historic sights.
+When you’re in Paris there is never a shortage of things that you want to see, do, or eat.
+It is definitely one of the most beautiful cities in the world!
+So eat the escargot, drink the carafe of wine at lunch (and then take a nap afterward), go explore the historic sights.
 Just make sure that you are taking everything in around you and be flexible.
 We had wanted to visit Grand Palais but there was a major event going on there, so across the street we went to Petit Palais.

 Embrace the city and what it has to offer.
-Some of the best days that Andrew and I had were just wandering around and slowly discovering the city.
+Some of the best days that Andrew and I have are when we’re just wandering around and slowly discovering a city.
 We never would have visited Les Invalides and seen Napoleon Bonaparte’s tomb if we hadn’t been strolling around that part of town, it was not on our list.

 I hope that these Paris posts help in your planning!
 Or inspire you to take a trip, we loved Paris and can’t wait to visit again.